 However, if you want to break this rule and move further away, prices will drop considerably!

-- Cozy Inn – situated right in the city centre, this little hotel asks for only £20 per night.
+Situated right in the city centre, this little hotel is much more basic, but it’s fine as a place to rest your head after all the sightseeing!
+Plus, it asks for only £20 per night.

 What to eat in Bucharest in winter